 The STEM Education PhD program at UMass Dartmouth helps address the national shortage of essential STEM educators and the need for better STEM education teaching practices.
 Doctoral students gain in-depth knowledge, robust interdisciplinary research skills, and a variety of practical experiences.
-The STEM Education PhD is currently offering a Mathematics Education concentration and a Science Education concentration.
+The STEM Education PhD offers concentrations in Mathematics Education and Science Education.

 In this doctoral program, you will develop the knowledge and skills needed to:

 - reconstruct, appropriate, and develop mathematical and scientific knowledge

 - explore approaches that emerge from the study of the research literature